Turkish Cypriots vote for new leader in delayed elections

 READ MORE: After lifting the arms embargo, is the US interested in peace in Cyprus?

-Varosha, a seaside suburb of the historic eastern city of Famagusta, has become a symbol of the island's division.
+The coastline of the abandoned town of Maras in the Turkish Cypriot city of Gazimagusa has become a symbol of the island's division.

-The Turkish army has kept the once throbbing beach resort fenced off since its Greek Cypriot residents fled during the invasion.
+After Turkey's military intervention in 1974, Maras, which was once a popular tourist spot, experienced a major population drain with Cypriot Greeks completely abandoning the city.

 In 1984, the UN adopted a resolution demanding it come under its control and that its original inhabitants be allowed to return.